Chapter 15.08

 An applicant for a westernization permit shall provide the following information, as deemed applicable by the administrator, on forms provided by the town.
 The administrator may request any information needed to review the proposal and to prepare a complete staff report with recommendation to the review body:

 A. Preapplication Conference.
-An applicant for a westernization permit for new building construction, reconstruction or remodeling shall show completion of a preapplication conference with the administrator, town planner, building official and a WDRB member.
+An applicant for a westernization permit for new building construction, reconstruction or remodeling are encouraged to have a preapplication meeting with the WDRB prior to submittal of application(s).

 B. Site Map.
 A site map shall contain the following information: